Zichron Yaakov

 Short history of Zichron Ya’akov

 ‘Zichron Ya’akov’ (In Hebrew: ‘In Memory of Jacob’) is one of the first Jewish agricultural farms in the Holy Land.
-Founded by the Baron James (=Ya’akov) de Rothschild, Zichron Ya’akov was named in his honor, and developed to a great degree thanks to his financial support.
-Rothschild also established a wine company in Zichron, which is operates to this day (Carmel Mizrahi).
-In the early 20th century a Jewish espionage organization called NILI operated from Zichron Ya’akov to support the British.
-Sadly, they eventually were uncovered and some of its members were hanged in Damascus.
+Founded by Baron James (=Ya’akov) de Rothschild, Zichron Ya’akov was named in his honor and developed significantly thanks to his financial support.
+Rothschild also established a wine company in Zichron, which is still operated (Carmel Mizrahi).
+In the early 20th century, a Jewish espionage organization called NILI operated from Zichron Ya’akov to support the British.

 Touring Zichron Ya’akov

-Zichron, as the Israelis call it, is known today as a small but welcoming town.
-Visitors are welcomed to stroll along the ‘Founders street’, where stone-built houses with pre-modern agricultural utensils still stored in the backyard.
-Zichron is also a great for wine tasting, at several local wineries.
+As the Israelis call it, Zichron is known today as a small but welcoming town.
+Visitors are welcome to stroll along ‘Founders Street,’ where stone-built houses with pre-modern agricultural utensils are still stored in the backyard.
+Zichron is also great for wine tasting at several local wineries.
 Its old synagogue is an impressive sample of early Zionist architecture.
 The Aharonson Family House is also a popular attraction, presenting the family and their leading role in the NILI organization.
-The old cemetery is also worth a visit, presenting the terrible death toll among the early pioneers due to malaria, and especially among infants.
-The most famous tomb however is of Sarah Aharonson, member of the NILI organization.
-When she was captured by the Turks, she shot herself, favoring a more honorable death to being hanged in Damascus.
+The old cemetery is also worth a visit, delivering the terrible death toll among the early pioneers due to malaria, especially among infants.
+The most famous tomb, however, is of Sarah Aharonson, a member of the NILI organization.
+When the Turks captured her, she shot herself, favoring a more honorable death than being hanged in Damascus.

 A tour of Zichron Ya’akov can be combined with a day tour in the north.